Patent Steps Menu

 - Identifying Market Opportunities: Conducting a prior art search can also help inventors identify potential market opportunities.
 By reviewing existing patents and publications, inventors can determine if there is a gap in the market that their invention can fill.
 This can help inventors determine the potential market size and demand for their invention and develop a more effective commercialization strategy.

 - Supporting Patent Litigation: If a patent is granted, it may be subject to infringement by others.
 Conducting a prior art search can help inventors establish the novelty and non-obviousness of their invention, which can be useful in supporting any future patent litigation.
 If an inventor can demonstrate that their invention is truly unique and non-obvious, it can be easier to enforce the patent and prevent others from infringing on it.

 Patent Search Help Available Online

-Important Tip: When looking for expert patent services help only a patent attorney or patent agent can prosecute patents for you.
+Inventor Tip: When looking for help with a patent application only a patent attorney or patent agent can prosecute patents for you.
 Be sure to check whether your patent practitioner is licensed by the USPTO.
-Search for a patent practitioner at the USPTO.